bitcoin/bitcoin/doc/gitian-building.md

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

-Clone the git repositories for bitcoin and gitian.
+Clone the git repositories for bitcoin and Gitian.

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git
 git clone https://github.com/bitcoin/bitcoin
 ```

-Setting up the gitian image
+Setting up the Gitian image
 -------------------------

 Gitian needs a virtual image of the operating system to build in.